Koushikon/Apps.Dotnet/Readme.md

 - `APIMonitor` Project describes looging, Health checking and Monitoring of an API
 - `APIProtection` Project describes API protection using data validation, caching and IP rate limiting.

+## RetriveHostIP
+- Different ways we can get the Client IP address on the Web Server

 ## TodoApp WebApi App
 - This Web Api made using `Dapper` micro-orm for DataAccess of `CRUD` operation, Api `Health-Checks`, Token `Authentication and Authorization` etc.